hujhax/austin-improv-wiki/Troupes/Rondon Martelli.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>RonDon Martelli is a duo that is not afraid to dive into the darkness of comedy while retaining the lightheartedness of the characters they may end up portraying.</blockquote>
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> RonDon Martelli is a duo that is not afraid to dive into the darkness of comedy while retaining the lightheartedness of the characters they may end up portraying.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a 10 minute scene in the beginning from an audience suggestion then a montage of scenes from the discoveries of the first scene.
-Somewhat in the style of a spokane.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a 10 minute scene in the beginning from an audience suggestion then a montage of scenes from the discoveries of the first scene.
+Somewhat in the style of a spokane.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]